robotology/wb-toolbox/doc/mkdocs/data/Migration_from_WB-Toolbox_2.0.md

-# Migration from WB-Toolbox 2.0 to WB-Toolbox 3.*
+# From WB-Toolbox 2.0 to WB-Toolbox 3.*

 Most of the major changes delivered with the `3.0` version of the `WB-Toolbox` don't affect directly the end-user.
 Under the hood the toolbox had an important polishing, and the small manual intervention required by this new release match the new features which have been developed.